 And what does this have to do with childhood trauma and toxic stress?

-Now, if you learn best by reading, keep scrolling on.
+Now, if you learn best by reading, keep scrolling on to read about ACEs and childhood trauma.
 If you learn better by listening and visuals, click on this link where I deliver the information of this article on video: